BobKerns/BobKerns.github.io/pages/ukraine.md

 So we can think of \$1B as about the cost of an 850 MW power plant, like Russia is blowing up in Ukraine, or about 37% of the wealth of any one of the people at the bottom of the Forbes 400 list.

 When I was born in 1954, the top marginal tax rate in the US was 91%.
 Today, it stands at 37%.
+Capital gain pay 1/2 the rate, privileging income from owning stuff that becomes more valuable, over labor or true innovation and entrepreneurship.
 The 1950s were a period of economic expansion, building new, affordable homes, expanding our infrastructure.
 The richest person in America was Texas oilman H.L.
 Hunt.
 His income was estimated in 1954 at \$2b, or about $21.8 Billion in 2022 dollars.
 This would put him at #28 on the Forbes 400 list.

 We have an oligarch problem that dwarf's Russia's in scale.
 But when the Soviet Union disolved, and its public assets privatized into a few hands, it was taken from a smaller economy, ad resulted in a much greater concentration of power.
 When Putin became President of Russia in 2000, I was concerned.
 That was magnified when he traded offices with Medvedev, becoming Prime Minister, then President again, to evade the constitutional limitation on consequetive terms.